Homes evacuated as wildfire burns 3,000 acres in wooded area north of Huntsville

 Despite it being rural, there are still homes and farmland here.
 Voluntary Evacuations are underway for people in the fire's path.

-ABC13 spoke to a farmer who said he was rounding up cows to try and keep them safe as the fire bared down on him.
+ABC13 spoke to a farmer who said he was rounding up cows to try and keep them safe as the fire bore down on him.

 "This is my whole life.
 Here is everything I've got," he said.